 Lip augmentation involves filling in the lips themselves.
 When the lips are “deflated,” the skin tissue around the lips is also “deflated” and therefore causes the wrinkles to form.
 When the lips are filled, (both the white and red meat of the lip) the tissue around the lips is also “pulled.”
 It’s like filling a balloon.
 By filling in the lips, the tissue around it also pulls and fills.
 So to achieve the most natural result, you can also fill in the lines around the mouth known as the vermillion border to help reduce the appearance of the wrinkles.
 Younger patients will usually need one syringe of Restylane or a hyaluronic acid filler and mature patients will need up to three syringes.

-How Does Lip Augmentation Help Fill in the Depressions in my Face Caused by Wrinkles?
+How Does Lip Augmentation Help Fill in the Depressions in The Face Caused by Wrinkles?

 Doctor Answers 4